miroslavveljanoski/acme-web-design/development-strategy.md

 ### HTML

-There is no HTML in this step
+There is no big changes in the HTML file in this step

 ### CSS